bigfork/silverstripe-linkset/README.md

 ## Features
 - Choose from the following options: None, Page, File, URL
-- Option remove fields that don't apply to your implementation
+- Option to remove fields that don't apply to your implementation
 - Can output link straight to template